enteocode/ttf-module-loader/README.md

 ## Usage

-When a TTF file is imported at first time, a `@font-face` declaration is created, so it become ready to use automatically.
+When a TTF file is imported at first time, a `@font-face` declaration is created, so it become ready to use.

-😊

 ### CSS Modules